chry04/PLUSplacer/README.md

 ------------------------
 Summary
 ------------------------
-pplacer-XR (eXtra Range) is an extension for the maximum likelihood phylogenetic placement method pplacer, which allows pplacer to run on ultra-large reference trees.
+pplacer-SCAMPP is an extension for the maximum likelihood phylogenetic placement method pplacer, which allows pplacer to run on ultra-large reference trees.

-Similarly EPA-ng-XR (eXtra Range) is an extension of EPA-ng, allowing it to run on ultra-large reference trees.
+Similarly EPA-ng-SCAMPP is an extension of EPA-ng, allowing it to run on ultra-large reference trees.

 They are both python programs that can be run on **Linux and MacOS**